By David Goldstein, Esq.

 About the Author

-David Goldstein is the founding partner of the Nonprofit/Tax Exempt/Religious Organizations Practice Group at Certilman Balin Adler & Hyman, LLP, where he concentrates his practice in the area of not-for-profit law.
-He is the Chair of the Not-For-Profit Corporations Law Committee of the New York State Bar Association’s Business Law Section.
-Mr. Goldstein represents a broad range of international, national, regional and local not-for- profit entities across a wide variety of nonprofit sectors.
-You may reach David at firstname.lastname@example.org or (516) 296-7811.
+David Goldstein is the founding partner of the Nonprofit/Tax Exempt/Religious Organizations Practice Group at Certilman Balin Adler & Hyman, LLP.
+He is the Chair of the Not‑For‑Profit Corporations Law Committee of the New York State Bar Association’s Business Law Section.
+Mr. Goldstein represents a broad range of international, national, regional and local not-for-profit entities across a wide variety of nonprofit sectors.
+You can reach David at email@example.com or (516) 296-7811.

 The information contained in this edition of Nonprofit Legal Currents has been prepared by Certilman Balin Adler & Hyman, LLP for general informational purposes only and is not intended and should not be considered to be legal advice or a legal opinion.
 Readers should seek the advice of legal counsel on any specific matter.
 Transmission or receipt of this edition of Nonprofit Legal Currents does not constitute nor create an attorney-client relationship.
 Please note that we do not undertake to update this edition of Nonprofit Legal Currents after its publication to reflect subsequent developments.